GeyserMC/Geyser/docs/plugins.md

 Geyser provides support for third party plugins which can be placed into a `plugins` folder under the Geyser data folder.

 Plugins provide a way to extend the features of Geyser without needing to deal with the Geyser code.
-It is hoped that developers will be able to create plugins that would be of use to others.

 This page describes how to write a plugin.